onedata/onedata-documentation/docs/user-guide/cdmi.md

 In above example system capabilities declares support for **container** and **dataobject** entities (`children`).
 Their supported capabilities can be similarly checked using following queries:
 ```bash
 curl -X GET "${ENDPOINT}/cdmi_capabilities/container/" -H "${CDMI_VSN_HEADER}"
 ```

+The response will contain the supported capabilities for the **container** entity.
+For example:
 ```json
 {
   "parentURI": "cdmi_capabilities/",